Engaging is an ongoing process.

 - Review homework and assignments and any communication from the teacher daily.

-- Communicate with your child’s teacher on a frequent basis (ask your child’s teacher what method of communication is preferred).
+- Communicate with your child’s teacher (ask your child’s teacher what method of communication is preferred).

 - Ask questions regarding your child’s progress (academically and socially).